TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 the three failing topologies' loss margin (0.38-0.44x to 0.74-0.79x) with no measured cost to the winning topologies.

+**[Addendum 19] recorded a separate line of measurement from the same day**: a coupling-map-free compile-time comparison (`test_cumulative_compile_scale.py`, no `coupling_map` passed anywhere, so unrelated to the VF2/SabreLayout mechanism above) at 10,000 and 50,000 iterations.
+PSF-Zero won 5.90x-7.00x (cumulative-total basis; 5.73x-7.97x median-based) with correctness confirmed by a 6-qubit fidelity check before each run.
+Separately, Qiskit's cumulative-time curve showed a visible, reproducible slope anomaly at both sample sizes, absent from either PSF-Zero curve -- cause unconfirmed, and distinct from Addendum 16's L3 variance since no coupling map is involved here.

 ## 7. Where this stands

 **Solid:**